ctgarma/burstsms-api-client/README.md

 # burstsms-api-client
-Burstsms client and api for sending sms messages using Burstsms API services
+Burstsms client and api for sending sms messages using ReactJS and nodejs api using express

 clone or download and install using: npm install